---

 ```

-Choose the region that matches your Workspace region (if you're not sure which region you chose, don't worry: In the Tinybird UI, select the same of the Workspace (top left) and it will say the region under your email address).
-You’ll then be prompted for your [user admin Token](/classic/administration/auth-tokens), which lives in the Tinybird UI under "Tokens".
-Paste it into the CLI and press enter.
+Choose the region that matches your Workspace region.
+If you're not sure which region you chose, select the Workspace name in the Tinybird UI to see the region under your email address.
+The CLI then prompts you for your [user admin Token](/classic/administration/auth-tokens), which lives in the Tinybird UI under "Tokens".
+Paste it into the CLI and select Enter.

 You're now authenticated to your Workspace from the CLI, and your auth details are saved in a `.tinyb` file in the current working directory.